MPowerKit/Navigation/readme.md

 <summary><a name="ISystemBackButtonClickAware">ISystemBackButtonClickAware</a></summary>
 <br>

-If you want to have the full control over the navigation process you would want to implement this interface.
+If you want to have the full control over the navigation process you would want your page or it's viewmodel implement this interface.
 It has only one interface method ```bool OnSystemBackButtonClick();```.
 This method is executed when the system back button was clicked.
 It works on all platfroms, supported by MAUI, even on iOS and MacCatalyst, even when a page is closed by swipe.
 It returns boolean value indicating whether this event was handled or not.
+If handled, then the backward navigation should be handled by developer, eg call ```INavigationService.GoBackAsync()```.
 If not, the backward navigation will be handled by the MAUI itself.
 In this case no navigation or destructive events are called by MPowerKit.

 </details>